crys-cross/damnvulnerabledefi-attack/README.md

 ### 8 - Puppet

 - Attacker can manipulate the price of the token from the oracle function by manipulating the balance of the Uniswap pool.
+Attacker exchanges all his tokens to ETH so that the price of tokens drop and attacker may now borrow all the tokens with the new discounted price of around 19-20 ETH thus draining the contract of all of its token.